2017 FIU Panthers football team

 The 2017 FIU Panthers football team represented Florida International University in the 2017 NCAA Division I FBS football season.
 The Panthers played their home games at the Riccardo Silva Stadium in Miami, Florida as members of the East Division of Conference USA (C–USA).
 They were led by first-year head coach Butch Davis.
 The Panthers finished the season 8–5, 5–3 in C-USA play to finish in second place in the East Division.
 They received an invitation to the Gasparilla Bowl where they lost to Temple.

-Previous season

-The Panther finished the 2016 season 4–8, 4–4 in C-USA play to finish in fourth place in the East Division.
-The highlight of the season was beating rival Florida Atlantic in the Shula Bowl on October 1.

-Following the season, the school fired Ron Turner after four years at FIU.
-On November 15, the school hired Butch Davis as head coach.

 Spring Game

-The 2017 Spring Game took place in University Park on April 7, at 7:00 PM.
+The 2017 Spring Game took place in University Park on April 7, at 7:00 p.m.

 Offseason

 Following the conclusion of the 2016 season, several Panthers were invited to participate in postseason all-star games.
 Invitations include: Trey Hendrickson (DE) participating in the East–West Shrine Game on January 21, 2017, Imarjaye Albury (DT) participating in the NFLPA Collegiate Bowl on January 21, 2017 and Michael Montero (OL) participating in the Tropical Bowl on January 15, 2017.